"We are all just walking each other home." -Ram Dass

 Hospice is available for any patient coping with any life-ending disease.

 Do I need a referral to hospice?

-Patients need to consult with their personal care provider or speak directly to a hospice care provider.
+Patients need to consultation with their primary care physician or speak directly to a hospice care provider.

 Who will provide care for our loved ones?